 Davie, FL 33317

 This is your chance to enhance your professional future and achieve higher earning power.
-At Broward Technical Centers, we make it easy to get the same quality education as a private college for a fraction of the cost.
+At Broward Technical Colleges, we make it easy to get the same quality education as a private college for a fraction of the cost.

 Q : How do I apply for financial aid?

 A : The student, and/or parents of a dependent student submits a FAFSA application (Free Application for Federal Student Aid) to the application processor, or on-line at http://www.fafsa.ed.gov.

 Q : How long does the process take?

 A : Normally about four to six weeks if you mail your application.
 If you apply online, processed applications are available in 2 weeks.
 You should apply as early as possible.
 If you apply online, be sure to complete your application with an electronic signature and PIN#.
 Apply for your PIN# at www.pin.ed.gov.
 The School Code for McFatter Technical College is 030036.

 Q : How will I know how much aid I qualify for?